 Policy Map has percentages of bridges that are structurally deficient in each congressional district.
 The American Public Transportation Association has information about access to rail lines and rural public transportation and bus replacement needs in each congressional district.

 90% of Americans get their drinking water from a public water system.
 The EPA sets limits for contaminants in drinking water.
 Since 2012, 41 states reported higher than acceptable levels of lead in drinking water and 431 schools reported heightened levels of lead.
+The Natural Resources Defense Council found that almost 30 million Americans had tap water with health-based violations in 2015.
 According to the American Water Works Association, upgrading existing water systems to meet the needs of our growing population will require at least $1 trillion in funding.

 Most electric lines were constructed in the 1950s and 1960s with a 50-year life expectancy.
 Increased investment in energy infrastructure is necessary to avoid longer and more frequent power interruptions, and increasing storm and climate impacts.